pgerva/playing-paintings/README.md

    - *paintings_dir* must contain the (absolute or relative) path of the directory in which your digital images are stored.

-- Modify the content of the files *musics.csv* and *paintings.csv* that are present in the directory.
+- Modify the content of the files *musics.csv* and *paintings.csv* that you find in the same directory of the PlayingPaintings.py script.

    - The file *musics.csv* must contain the list of the .mp3 (or .wav) files of the musics that you want to consider for the analysis.
-These files must be present in the directory *musics_dir*.
+The filenames must be complete, with their extensions.
+The files you list in musics.csv must be stored in the directory *musics_dir*.
    - The file *paintings.csv* must contain the list of the .png files (without extension) of the paintings that you want to consider for the analysis.
-These files must be present in the directory *paintings_dir*.
-The first line of the file *paintings.csv* must not contain a filename, but any string.
+The files you list in paintings.csv must be stored in the directory *paintings_dir*.
+The first line of the file *paintings.csv* must not contain a filename, but any string you want.

 <a name="run"></a>

 #  Run the app

-When the app starts, select the input and run, more precisely:
+When the app starts, a graphical window is open:

+Then select the input and run, more precisely:

 - Step 1: select the painting from your list
 - Step 2: select up to 4 musical pieces from your list